stoeckley/Eat-Static/README.md

 ;; Now the color has a default value as well as a specific enforcement.
-;; However, you have now turned color into something akin to a "final" field ;; with the validation expression; any other value of color will not pass ;; validation, included in blended "sub-classes."
+;; However, you have now turned color into something akin to a "final" field ;; with the validation expression; any other value of color will not pass ;; validation, including in blended "sub-classes."

 ;; Having default values can be useful for many situations, as you shall see below.
 ```